Dutch East India Company: Dutch slave trade and slavery under the VOC colonial rule

 By the 1660s the Cape settlement was importing slaves from Ceylon, Malaya (Malaysia), and Madagascar to work on the farms.
 Conflict between Dutch farmers and Khoikhoi broke out once it became clear to the latter that the Dutch were there to stay and that they intended to encroach on the lands of the pastoralists.
-In 1659 Doman, a Khoikhoi who had worked as a translator for the Dutch and had even traveled to Java, led an armed attempt to expel the Dutch from the Cape peninsula.
+In 1659 Doman, a Khoikhoi who had worked as a translator for the Dutch and had even travelled to Java, led an armed attempt to expel the Dutch from the Cape peninsula.
 The attempt was a failure, although warfare dragged on until an inconclusive peace was established a year later.
 During the following decade, pressure on the Khoikhoi grew as more of the Dutch became free burghers, expanded their landholdings, and sought pastureland for their growing herds.
 War broke out again in 1673 and continued until 1677, when Khoikhoi resistance was destroyed by a combination of superior European weapons and Dutch manipulation of divisions among the local people.
 Thereafter, Khoikhoi society in the western Cape disintegrated.
 Some people found jobs as shepherds on European farms; others rejected foreign rule and moved away from the Cape.
 The final blow for most came in 1713 when a Dutch ship brought smallpox to the Cape.
-Hitherto unknown locally, the disease ravaged the remaining Khoikhoi, killing 90 percent of the population.
+Hitherto unknown locally, the disease ravaged the remaining Khoikhoi, killing 90% of the population.
 Throughout the eighteenth century, the settlement continued to expand through internal growth of the European population and the continued importation of slaves.
 The approximately 3,000 Europeans and slaves at the Cape in 1700 had increased by the end of the century to nearly 20,000 Europeans, and approximately 25,000 slaves.

 Archives and records

 The VOC's operations (trading posts and colonies) produced not only warehouses packed with spices, coffee, tea, textiles, porcelain and silk, but also shiploads of documents.
-Data on political, economic, cultural, religious, and social conditions spread over an enormous area circulated between the VOC establishments, the administrative centre of the trade in Batavia (modern-day Jakarta), and the board of directors (the Heeren XVII/Gentlemen Seventeen) in the Dutch Republic.
+Data on political, economic, cultural, religious, and social conditions spread over an enormous area circulated between the VOC establishments, the administrative centre of the trade in Batavia (modern-day Jakarta), and the board of directors (the Heeren XVII/Lords Seventeen) in the Dutch Republic.
 Twenty-five million pages of VOC records survive, held in Jakarta; Colombo, Sri Lanka; Chennai, India; Cape Town, South Africa; and The Hague, the Netherlands.
 In 2003, UNESCO added this collection of records to its Memory of the World international register.